hi-wesley/llm-notebooks/README.md

 conda env create -f environment.yml conda activate llms
 ```
+Scripts that rely on Google Colab run in Google Colab and will not work on Jupyter Notebook
 ### Configuration
 Create a `.env` file at the root of your repository and add your API keys (replace placeholders with actual values):
 ```bash